Circle: Basics, sector area,Arc length, examples and worksheets Circle: Basics, sector area,Arc length, examples and worksheets

 Solved Examples for Sector and Segment of a Circle

 Example 1 : An arc subtends an angle of 30° at the centre of a circle of radius 7 cm.
-Find the areas of the minor and major sectors
+Find the area of the minor and major sector.

 Ans : Radius of the circle = 7 cm